 Unfortunately, effective carpal tunnel therapies are limited.
-While some treatments can help patients to manage their symptoms, they often carry a high risk of side effects.
+While some treatments can help patients manage their symptoms, they often carry a high risk of side effects.
 Furthermore, they do little to tackle the underlying cause of the pain.

-In recent years, cannabis-based medicines such as marijuana and CBD oil have emerged as effective treatments for neurological pain.
+In recent years, cannabis-based medicines such as marijuana and CBD oil have emerged as potentially effective treatments for neurological pain.
 But does cannabis help carpal tunnel syndrome?
 We investigate.

 What Is Carpal Tunnel Syndrome?

 The term ‘carpal tunnel’ describes a narrow passageway in the wrist.
 It allows the median nerve to travel from the forearm to the hand.
 This nerve is responsible for movement and sensation in the palm, thumb, and first three fingers.

 If the carpal tunnel becomes swollen, it can press on the nerve causing unusual feelings and pain.
 This phenomenon is what we know as carpal tunnel syndrome.